 A nice first project to get started is a simple Flask web server, which will serve a static page on port

 :80.
 All the project source code can be found here on GitHub.
-Download a zipped file of the project from here, and when downloaded unzip the file and navigate to the directory of the project e.g.
+Download a zipped file of the project from here, and when downloaded, unzip the file and open a terminal in the root of the project directory.

 Note: You may also use git to deploy code to a device.
 If you wish to deploy via git see the instructions here.